 Short-term Care: ER Visits

-This is the number of emergency room visits per 1,000 days of short-term patient care.
+This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-Percentage of Resident
+In Four Seasons Retirement Center, 73.53% Percentage of Resident